crystal9210/MVPEnglishWebService/README.md

 All rights reverved@Yuto Seki(2024,2025)
 (NOTE: The above is temporary to avoid copyright related issues, and I'm not actually responsible for the codebase.)

+## This is one of the simple and small personal projects I am personally working on

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started